pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ```

+---

 ## Channel members

 ### Get channel members

-Returns a list of members in a channel, optionally including user metadata.
+Returns members in a channel; includes user metadata when available.

 #### Method(s)

+To `Get Channel Members` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)channelMembersWithRequest:(PNFetchChannelMembersRequest *)request